 Lifestyle coaches who have been trained to deliver the required curriculum content and possess the skills, knowledge, and qualities may have credentials (e.g., RD, RN), but credentials are not required.

-Diabetes Prevention Screening Tool – Customize this tool for your organization.
+Customizable Diabetes Prevention Screening Tool in Word– Customize this tool for your organization.
 We copied the ADA PreDiabetes Screening tool onto this Word document to help engage participants to enroll in our Diabetes Prevention Program.
 Add your logo and contact information.
 This screening tool is approved by the CDC Prevention Program to help identify those at risk who are eligible to join your prevention program.

 Prevent Diabetes Stat Toolkit – This free and amazing resource from the American Medical Association includes a prediabetes risk test, sample referral form, a algorithm to identify and provide best care for people with prediabetes and more.